 Human papillomavirus (HPV)

-Human papillomavirus (HPV) is the most common STD, according to CDC, affecting 79 million Americans, with an estimated 20 million people infected every year.
+Human papillomavirus (HPV) is the most common STD.
+According to the CDC, it affects 79 million Americans.
+An estimated 20 million people are infected every year.
 Spread of HPV can be through skin-to-skin contact and can cause genital warts and cervical cancer.
-While it’s possible to have Human papillomavirus infection without any symptoms, some infected persons experience symptoms; that range from mild to severe.
-Those with no symptoms may never know they have HPV infection.
-While others may develop some or all of the following:
+A person can have Human papillomavirus infection without any symptoms.
+However, some infected persons experience symptoms.

 What is Human papillomavirus (HPV)?